 More Travel Quotes?
 No, thank you!

-How come to write a post for funny, travel related phrases and idioms from all over the world?
+How come to write a post for funny, travel related sayings, phrases and idioms from all over the world?
 Ok, I have to admit it!
 I am a bit fed up with the (common) travel quotes… how many times do we have to read “not all those who wander are lost” and “Quit your job, buy a ticket, get a tan, fall in love, blah blah blah, never return” ?
-Or “home is where your heart/passport/backpack/ whatever is”, “it is not the destination but the journey that matters” etc etc !
-In fact these phrases are indeed beautiful and they can be (=used to be!) inspiring and meaningful but they have been overused by travel bloggers, websites, agencies so much so that they have turned into boring… *eye-rolling*
+Or even worst “home is where your heart/passport/backpack/ whatever is”, “it is not the destination but the journey that matters” etc etc !
+In fact these phrases are indeed beautiful and they can be (=used to be!) inspiring and meaningful but they have been overused by travel bloggers, websites, magazines, travel agencies etc. so much so that they have turned into boring… *eye-rolling*

 On the other hand, it is such a shame to be able to find everywhere online (and eventually learn!) all of those quotes and at the same time to not even consider to learn some phrases of the local language before/ while travelling there… Who can blame us?
 In the era of “Google Translate” and the hundreds translation apps available online we don’t have to bother as much as we did in the past to learn the basics.
 We don’t need to.
 I am sad to acknowledge that I have been guilty of this in few of my trips as I was relied too much on English/ Google that I skipped the local language (in the Philippines for example, sorry my friends).